top of page

 • Impulsivity

-However, how these show up can look very different in teenagers vs. adults.
+However, how these symptoms manifest can look very different in teenagers vs. adults.

 ADHD in Teens